astreus-ai/astreus/README.md

 - `OLLAMA_BASE_URL` - Base URL for Ollama API (if using Ollama)
 - `LOG_LEVEL` - Logging level (default: "info")

+**Note**: Each component (createMemory, createChat, createAgent, etc.) automatically creates its required database tables when first used.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.